-Optimize Revenue and Reduce Risk with Medical Coding and Healthcare Regulatory Compliance Services
+Optimize Revenue and Reduce Risk with Medical Coding Services and Healthcare Regulatory Compliance Services

 For hospitals, physician practices and other providers, two objectives matter most when it comes to billing for clinical services: maximizing revenues and reducing regulatory risk.
-Faced with an increasingly complex regulatory environment and aggressive federal and state audit initiatives, hospitals and physicians must ensure that medical billing and coding operations comply with all applicable healthcare laws and regulations to help ensure compliance
+Faced with an increasingly complex regulatory environment and aggressive federal and state audit initiatives, medical billing and coding operations at hospitals and physician practices must comply with all applicable healthcare laws and regulations.

 Additionally, lost revenue from poor medical coding practices can significantly impact financial performance.
-And now with ICD-10 coding firmly in place, the industry is experiencing some troubling healthcare reimbursement trends: Payer system inaccuracies, denials due to unspecified codes and other non-standard submissions, an increase in medical necessity denials, slower payments, underpayments and likewise, healthcare organizations are at risk.
+And now with ICD-10 coding firmly in place, the industry is experiencing some troubling healthcare reimbursement trends: payer system inaccuracies, denials due to unspecified codes and other non-standard submissions, an increase in medical necessity denials, slower payments, and underpayments – all of which put healthcare organizations at risk.

-The solution, just one part of a robust healthcare regulatory compliance program, is to review, monitor and track each medical claim, identify disconnects, bring errors to the payers’ attention, and identify where further education and assessments are needed to improve performance across the organization.
+The solution is a full-time, hands-on medical coding and regulatory compliance program.
+The program should include both the review, monitor and tracking of each medical claim and the identification of disconnects that bring errors to the payers’ attention and/or identify where further education and assessments are needed to improve performance across the organization.

-Following implementation, McKesson’s provider education services are designed to optimize front-end and back-end billing processes.
-These services, which are integral to the McKesson standard billing process, are offered on an annual and ad hoc basis as necessary or mutually agreed to by both parties.
-They include but are not limited to:
+- Provider Education Services: McKesson’s provider education services are designed to optimize front-end and back-end billing processes.
+These services, which are offered on an annual and ad hoc basis as necessary, include:

 - Provider documentation training